Don Pyke, Senior Coach

 Did you know …?
 Heath previously worked as a PE and science teacher at Windsor Gardens Vocational School.

 O'Keefe forged a glittering 15-year career with the Sydney Swans and holds an impressive list of accolades from his playing days.
 The steely left-footer, who was a fourth round National Draft selection selection in 1999, redefined the prototype of the modern midfielder with his strong-bodied style, superior aerial ability and great goal sense.
 His diverse skill set made O'Keefe one of the toughest match-ups for opposition coaches in his prime.
-O'Keefe's next challenge lies in the Crows coaches box, where he will look to back up two flags, a Norm Smith, a Bob Skilton and a Jim Stynes Medal with more success at West Lakes.
-His insight was particularly valuable to Adelaide's emerging midfield group, who he worked with closely at SANFL level in 2015.
+O'Keefe has tapped into his experience in winning two flags, a Norm Smith, a Bob Skilton and a Jim Stynes Medal as a player in his first forays as a coach.
+His insight was particularly valuable to Adelaide's emerging midfield group, who he worked with closely at SANFL level in his first two seasons at the Club.
+O'Keefe assumed the role as Adelaide's SANFL Coach ahead of Season 2017.

 Playing career: 286 games for Sydney